FastLane-Labs/atlas/README.md

 ### Disadvantages:

 - Just as in the early days of Ethereum, Solvers do not benefit from "free reverts."
-If a Solver Operation fails, then the Solver still must pay their gas cost to the User.
+If a Solver Operation fails, then the Solver still must pay their gas cost to the Bundler.

 - Atlas represents a less efficient use of block space than traditional, infrastructure-based MEV capture systems.
 This arises due to the checks and verifications that allow Atlas to function without relying on privacy guarantees from centralized, third-party infrastructure or off-chain agreements with permissioned builders.
+Note that this extra usage of gas will typically be handled by Solvers, and that if no Solver is willing to pay for the increased gas cost then the User can simply do a non-Atlas transaction.
+In other words, the extra gas cost will only be incurred when its cost is less than its benefit.

 ### Notes: